 Nikon has started the year off with a bang with the official release of the much anticipated full frame flagship D5, the flagship crop-sensor D500 and the new SB-5000 flash!

-The Dx-format, flagship Nikon D500 is in my opinion the most anticipated camera Nikon has released in a long while!
+The Dx-format, flagship Nikon D500 is, in my opinion, the most anticipated camera Nikon has released in a long while!
 It is the follow-up to the much loved and respected D300s.
 This is the perfect camera for wildlife, sports and action photographers that need the extra zoom distance that a Dx crop-sensor provides.
 In terms of the spec, it’s the fastest Dx camera Nikon has ever released, at 10FPS.
 It has almost the exact same AF system as the Nikon D5, which is amazing when you look at the price difference!
-Furthermore it has a 79-frame buffer in 14-bit uncompressed RAW, a tilting touch screen, 4k video, Wi-Fi and Bluetooth and a 20MP sensor.
+Furthermore, it has a 79-frame buffer in 14-bit uncompressed RAW, a tilting touch screen, 4k video, Wi-Fi and Bluetooth and a 20MP sensor.
 The ISO range is a whopping 51200 native, expandable to 1 638 400!
 Again yes, that is million!
 So perfect for wildlife photographers needing that extra light on the sensor when it’s getting dark.
 The price looks to be around 2000$.
-In my opinion you are getting alot of camera for the price!
-Now the downside, Nikon has replaced the second card slot with a XQD slot, which is baffling to me.
+In my opinion, you are getting a lot of camera for the price!
+Now the downside, Nikon has replaced the second card slot with an XQD slot, which is baffling to me.
 That means that if you want to run dual cards, you will need two different card types.
 There is also no built-in flash so you will not be able to trigger older flashes from your camera.
-It does however have radio control built in for the new Sb-5000.
+It does, however, have radio control built in for the new Sb-5000.